A tree interpretation of arc standard dependency derivation: Conclusion

 \section{Conclusion}

-This paper has shown that arc-standard derivations for projective dependency trees determine a unique ordered tree representation with surface-contiguous yields and stable lexical anchoring.
-The representation is defined directly over the derivation: each \textsc{shift}, \textsc{leftarc}, and \textsc{rightarc} transition corresponds to a deterministic tree update, and the resulting ordered tree uniquely determines the original dependency structure.
-We further showed that the existence of such an ordered representation characterizes projectivity.

-The contribution is thus not a post hoc conversion from dependency graphs to phrase-structure outputs, but a structural interpretation of arc-standard parsing itself.
-The ordered object identified here makes explicit a hierarchical level that is implicit in the derivation and provides a representation that can be used computationally.
-In particular, the recovered structures support accurate dependency relation prediction in \textsc{stanza} \citep{qi-etal-2020-stanza}, and the same ordered representation can be parsed directly with a transition-based constituency parser using the in-order architecture of \citet{liu-zhang-2017-order}.
-These results suggest that the proposed tree interpretation is not only formally well defined, but also practically usable in existing neural parsing settings.
+This paper has given a tree-theoretic interpretation of arc-standard projective dependency derivations.
+Under projectivity, the transition sequence induces a lexicalized ordered tree with surface-contiguous yields, and the dependency arcs introduced by the derivation are deterministically recoverable from that object.
+The correspondence is therefore derivational rather than conversion-based: the ordered hierarchy is not imposed after dependency parsing, but constructed by the arc-standard computation itself.

-For non-projective inputs, the same interpretation can be used in practice through pseudo-projective lifting before derivation and inverse decoding after recovery.
-The formal result, however, is specific to projective arc-standard derivations.
-More broadly, the analysis suggests that transition systems may be compared not only as procedures for constructing dependency graphs, but also in terms of the hierarchical objects their derivations implicitly define.
+For non-projective inputs, the interpretation can be used through pseudo-projective lifting before derivation and inverse decoding after recovery.
+The formal characterization, however, remains specific to the projective case, where contiguity is preserved without additional encoding.
+More broadly, the analysis suggests that transition systems can be compared not only as procedures for constructing dependency graphs, but also by the hierarchical objects their derivations implicitly define.